Steven Grant

-Steven Grant (born October 22, 1953) is an American comic book writer best known for his 1985–1986 Marvel Comics mini-series The Punisher with artist Mike Zeck and for his creator-owned character Whisper.
+Steven Grant (born October 22, 1953) is an American alternative rock and comic book writer best known for his work with Trouser Press, his 1985–1986 Marvel Comics mini-series The Punisher with artist Mike Zeck, and for his creator-owned character Whisper.

 Biography

 Comic books

-Grant has a long history scripting for both major publishers such as Marvel Comics and DC Comics, as well as smaller companies such as First Comics and Dark Horse Comics.
+Grant has written for both major publishers such as Marvel Comics and DC Comics, as well as smaller companies including First Comics and Dark Horse Comics.